CheloGE/CarND-LaneLines-P1/writeup_template.md

 ### Reflection

-### 1. Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.
+### 1. Description of the pipeline implemented.

 My pipeline consisted of 6 main steps:

-1. Changing image to gray to apply algorithms into a one-channel image
+1. Changing image to gray to apply techniques into a one-channel image rather than a 3-channel image.

 ![alt text][image1]